LearningLocker/docs/contributing.md

 <a name="translations"></a>
 ## Translations

-We are looking for people interested in translation Learning Locker.
+We are looking for people interested in translating Learning Locker.
 If you would like to help out, we are currently using a service called Transiflex.
 You can visit the [Learning Locker page](https://www.transifex.com/projects/p/learning-locker/), create a project and translate.

 <a name="usecases"></a>
 ## Use Cases